-Facility tours offer an in-depth, behind-the-scenes look at ergonomics in action at various facilities in a variety of industries.
+Facility tours offer an in-depth, behind-the-scenes look at continuous improvement in action at various facilities in a variety of industries.
 An additional fee is required for each tour to participate.

 Monday, June 2